snozbot/fungus/Docs/fungus_lua/lua_fungus_module.md

 # Globals vs Table mode

-The Fungus module can be used in three modes, controlled by the Fungus Module option in the LuaUtils component.
+The %Fungus module can be used in three modes, controlled by the %Fungus Module option in the LuaUtils component.

 1. Use Global Variables: all module functions are mapped to global functions.
-This allows for convenient access, but it runs the risk that you might accidentally declare a variable with the same name as a Fungus module function.
+This allows for convenient access, but it runs the risk that you might accidentally declare a variable with the same name as a %Fungus module function.
-2. Use Fungus Variable: all module functions are accessed through a global table called 'fungus'.
+2. Use %Fungus Variable: all module functions are accessed through a global table called 'fungus'.
 This gives a degree of namespace safety at the cost of more typing.
-3. No Fungus Module: the Fungus module will not be registered.
-Used if you don't want to use the Fungus module.
+3. No %Fungus Module: the %Fungus module will not be registered.
+Used if you don't want to use the %Fungus module.

 Options 1 and 2 are functionaly equivalent, it's just a matter of personal preference which you want to use.